Current Exam Facts and Applied Networking Judgment

 Key Takeaways

-• N10-009 includes a maximum of 90 questions, uses multiple-choice and performance-based questions, and has a 90-minute time limit.
+• N10-009 includes a maximum of 90 questions, mixes multiple-choice and performance-based questions (PBQs), and runs 90 minutes.

-• CompTIA recommends A+ certification and 9-12 months of hands-on networking experience before attempting Network+.
+• CompTIA recommends A+ certification and 9-12 months of hands-on networking experience; the US voucher lists at about $369.

-• Network+ tests practical judgment: identify the symptom, map it to a layer or service, and choose the best next action.
+• Network+ tests practical judgment: identify the symptom, map it to an OSI layer or service, and choose the least-disruptive next action.

 CompTIA Network+ N10-009 at a Glance

-CompTIA Network+ is a vendor-neutral networking exam.
-It expects you to know terms, protocols, cable types, wireless standards, network services, and security concepts, but the harder questions usually test applied judgment.
-You may need to decide where a problem exists, which tool confirms it, which configuration is least disruptive, or which design choice best fits a constraint.
+The CompTIA Network+ is a vendor-neutral, ANSI/ISO 17024-accredited networking certification.
+It expects you to know terms, protocols, cable and transceiver types, wireless standards, network services, cloud concepts, and security controls, but the harder items test applied judgment.
+You must decide where a problem lives, which tool confirms it, which configuration is least disruptive, and which design best fits a stated constraint such as cost, security, or uptime.

 Official exam factN10-009 detail